Mercy Health Student Heart Screenings

 *Borderline blood pressure measured between 120/70 – 140/90, High blood pressure measured over 140/90

-Read a story and view photos from our first screening event of 2014 here >
+Read a story and view photos from a screening event in 2014 here >

 "I just wanted to take a moment and say THANK YOU to EVERYONE involved in the heart screenings for our high school kids.
 The time that each and every one of you took out of your evenings to offer parents a peace of mind is so appreciated!
 Thank you so much!!" - Grand Haven mom